-This minor mini project is used to design a street light that brightens up when night falls and automatically turns OFF when day light comes in.
-In order to detect the amount of light that is needed to decide when to cut-off the circuit and later activate it is done with the help of a sensor called Light Dependent Resistor (LDR).
-The main principle used behind the LDR is that, the presence of light causes the resistance of the sensor to go low.
-You can modify he circuit by placing LED’s instead of the 230 volt lamp.
+This minor mini project is used to design a street light that brightens up when night falls and automatically turns OFF when daylight comes in.
+In order to detect the amount of light that is needed to decide when to cut-off the circuit and later activate it, this project is done with the help of a sensor called Light Dependent Resistor (LDR).
+The main principle used behind the LDR is that the presence of light causes the resistance of the sensor to go low.
+You can modify the circuit by placing LEDs instead of the 230-volt lamp.
 To know more about it, check out the comments given in the circuit.
 The circuit is comparatively easy to design, and further modifications can be made according to your choice.

 This is one of the most basic and best mini projects in electronics.
+Here a simple circuit that can be used to charge batteries is designed and created.
 A Silicon Controlled Rectifier (SCR) is used to rectify the AC mains voltage to charge the battery.
 The circuit consists of basic transistor switching methods and the components are cheap and are available in all electronics shops.
-A detailed description about the post is also given, which will give you a better idea.
+A detailed description of the post is also given, which will give you a better idea.

 The project consists of a digital watch designed with the help of a 555 timer IC and 4-bit digit counter IC called IC MM&4C926, and also a 7 segment LED display.
 The circuit can be easily designed and assembled on a printed circuit board.
 Further instructions and detailed working can be obtained from the original post.

-This circuit can not only be presented as your mini project, but can also be applied on your home electrical equipments to protect them from over voltage fluctuations.
-The circuit requires very simple components like a monostable multivibrator using a 555 timer, a few transistors, and some diodes, relays ad LED.
+This circuit can not only be presented as your mini project but can also be applied to your home electrical equipment to protect them from overvoltage fluctuations.
+The circuit requires very simple components like a monostable multivibrator using a 555 timer, a few transistors, and some diodes, relays and LED.